Akshay-Bhargav/soc-design-program/README.md

 #### Review floorplan layout in Magic
 * Q+S to select the layout
-* V to fit the selected layout to the centre
+* V to fit the selected layout to fit into centre